-After the end of the employment contract, upon request of the Employee, the Employer in the Netherlands is obliged to provide the employee with a Reference Letter.
+After the end of the employment contract, upon request of the employee, the employer in the Netherlands is obliged to provide the employee with a reference letter Netherlands.

-d. statement of how the employment contract was terminated;
+d.
+A statement of how the employment contract was terminated;

-e. if the Employer has canceled the employment contract, the reason for this.
+e.
+If the employer has cancelled the employment contract, the reason for this.

 The information referred to in paragraph 2, parts c, d and e, will only be stated in the reference letter on the request of the employee.